-South West Plumbing technicians can take care of any clogged drain issue, from your upstairs bathroom sink to that downstairs laundry drain.
+South West Plumbing’s licensed plumbers can take care of any clogged drain issue, from your upstairs bathroom sink to that downstairs laundry drain.

 One of the most problematic drains is your main sewer line; all of the drains in your home eventually lead there.
 If the main line becomes blocked or plugged, all of your fixtures are affected.

 Most modern homes have an access called a cleanout located just outside the house.
-This allows our skilled technicians to use their specialized equipment to clear your main line from the outside.
+This allows our plumbers to use their specialized equipment to clear your main line from the outside.
 This is always the best option.
 Clearing a secondary drain is a common task our plumbers perform daily.
 When it is necessary to clear the tub drain or sink drain we take great care to protect your home.

 Once the main line is clear we can perform a sewer line camera inspection to see if there is a bigger problem lurking.
 Our expert technicians can see potential problems, obvious cracks and breaks or, in most cases, certify that your main line is good to go.

 If you happen to be on a septic tank we can unclog the line between the house and the tank.
 A septic tank should be pumped approximately every 4 to 5 years to ensure proper operation.
 If your home has a sewage ejection pump, we can handle that as well.
 From pulling the pump for service to a full replacement of your sewage pump or grinder pump.

 Another common type of clog is the grease laden line ones.
 We can bring in our high pressure hydro jetting machine.
 The water jets can remove the debris and scour the inside of your pipes to restore them to the best possible condition.
 Whatever the case, South West Plumbing the 1 to call!